hartwigmedical/hmftools/sage/README2.md

 ## Phased Variants
 Two variants are considered phased if their read contexts are identical after adjusting for their relative position.
-This is demonstrated in the example below where two SNVs shared an identical sequence of bases.
+This is demonstrated in the example below where two SNVs share an identical sequence of bases.

 <pre>
 REF: CAACAATCGAACGATATAAATCTGAAA